gingasan/interactive-drama/README.md

 Scene 3——有限调查

-There are two modes in the play.
+There are two modes in the drama.
 In Scene 1 and Scene 2, the narrative is scripted.
 The player can engage the roundtable discussion.
 In Scene 3, the play can explore the characters in person.

 ## Todo

-1. Complete script
+1. Complete the story
 2. Generalize to English
-3. General interface